 CDSM Requirements Add to the Workload

-Manual Prior Auth Processes Cost Weeks of Time
+Manual Prior Authorization Processes Cost Weeks of Time

 Manual paperwork, phone calls, and peer-to-peer appeals take valuable time away from patient care while adding little value to improve overall healthcare costs.

-If there’s a rejection, orthopedic surgeons must spend valuable time in virtual peer-to-peer appeals when that same time would be better spent seeing patients suffering from acute and chronic musculoskeletal issues.
+If there’s a rejection, orthopedic surgery teams must spend valuable time in virtual peer-to-peer appeals when that same time would be better spent seeing patients suffering from acute and chronic musculoskeletal issues.

 Prior Authorizations and Denials Hurt the Bottom Line